Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 To insert a new widget as the child of this already nested list, we use its iterator.
 Through this mechanism, we can create arbitrarily deep nested lists.

 If we do not want a nested list, we can instead completely ignore the iterator.
-Specifying no iterator means we will be inserting items into the outer most list.
+Specifying no iterator when using `push_back!` means we will be inserting items into the outer most list.

 ---

 ## GridView

-[`GridView`](@ref) supports many of the same functions as `ListView`, including `push_back!`, `push_front!`, and `insert!`.
+[`GridView`](@ref) supports many of the same functions as `ListView`, including `push_back!`, `push_front!`, and `insert_at!`.
 Unlike `ListView`, `GridView` cannot be nested, as it instead displays its children in a **uniform grid**.

 `GridView`s constructor also takes an orientation as well as the selection mode.
-The orientation determines in which order elements will be shown, consider the next two images, the first of which is a `GridView` whose orientation is `ORIENTATION_HORIZONTAL`, while the latters is `ORIENTATION_VERTICAL`:
+The orientation determines in which order elements will be shown.
+Consider the next two images, the first of which is a `GridView` whose orientation is `ORIENTATION_HORIZONTAL`, while the latters is `ORIENTATION_VERTICAL`:

 ![](../assets/grid_view_horizontal.png)

 *A horizontal `GridView`*

 ![](../assets/grid_view_vertical.png)

 *A vertical `GridView`

 !!! details "How to generate this image"